emmt/OptimPackNextGen.jl/README.md

 * [Quasi-Newton methods](doc/quasinewton.md) can be used to solve nonlinear large scale optimization problems.
 Optionally, bounds on the variables can be taken into account.
-The objective function must be differentiable and the
+The objective function must be differentiable and the caller must provide means to compute the objective function and its gradient.

 * *Spectral Projected Gradient* (SPG) method is provided for large-scale optimization problems with a differentiable objective function and convex